Powerlearnproject/se-day1-assignment-Oksam05/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-1. The development of programming languages (e.g., Fortran, C),
+1. The development of programming languages (e.g., Fortran, C).
 2. The establishment of software engineering as a discipline in the 1960s.
 3. The advent of structured programming in the 1970s.